PA breaks with perfection culture to lead a new generation

 She acknowledges how easy it is to fall back into old habits:

-Despite all changes, the core business model remains unchanged:
+Despite all changes, organisations’ core business models remain unchanged:

-“We ultimately make a living by selling our expertise to clients.
-That also means that even though we take a holistic view of how each individual thrives and develops, it never changes the core priority: to deliver projects that create value and can, of course, be billed to clients.”
+“Many companies ultimately make a living by selling expertise to clients.
+That also means that even though we take a holistic view of how each individual thrives and develops, it never changes the core priority: to deliver projects that create value.”

 Read the article in Danish in Børsen.